IDEAS Grant Competition

 Foreign Policy Goal Focus: Global Health, Democracy and Human Rights,

-Project Summary: Austin Community College plans to use its IDEAS grant to launch Reaching Across Borders: Expanding Global Education through COIL (Collaborative Online International Learning).
-Grant funding will support collaboration with partner institutions in El Salvador and Azerbaijan and the development of COIL course modules for nursing and psychology students.
+Project Summary: Austin Community College, a Hispanic-serving institution, plans to use its IDEAS grant to launch Reaching Across Borders: Expanding Global Education through COIL (Collaborative Online International Learning).
+This program will expand global learning for those who are underrepresented in study abroad through an accessible and affordable virtual model.
+Grant funding will support the development of COIL course modules for nursing and psychology students, as well as collaboration with partner institutions in El Salvador and Azerbaijan, both less common study abroad destinations for U.S. students.
 The nursing COIL course will take a comparative approach to examining access to and delivery of public health care to underserved communities in Texas and El Salvador.
-The psychology COIL course will introduce students to peace and conflict studies by exploring the cultural aspects of conflict transformation and peace building in Azerbaijan.
-As a Hispanic-serving institution, Austin Community College aims to introduce historically underrepresented student populations to the study abroad experience through an accessible and affordable virtual model.
+The psychology COIL course will introduce students to peace and conflict studies by exploring the cultural aspects of conflict transformation and peacebuilding in Azerbaijan.

 Bennett College